jsilvalu/QAutomation/Part1_ExplorationTesting/Part 1 - Exploration Testing.md

 **3.1 Key Scenarios #1**
 To make a reservation it is necessary to enter the user's personal information.

-> AS a user I WANT to enter my personal information (first name, last
+> AS an user I WANT to enter my personal information (first name, last
 > name, email, phone, address, country, nationality) in order SO THAT make a
 > reservation.

 **3.2 Key Scenarios #2**
 To make a reservation it is necessary to enter the travelers' information.

-> AS a user I WANT to enter the travelers information (title, first name
+> AS an user I WANT to enter the travelers information (title, first name
 > and last name) in order SO THAT make a reservation.

 **3.3 Key Scenarios #3**
 To make a reservation you must be able to pay with any payment method.

-> AS a user I WANT to pay (bank transfer, pay later, Paypal, Stripe and
+> AS an user I WANT to pay (bank transfer, pay later, Paypal, Stripe and
 > Paddle) SO THAT make a reservation.

 ![MindMapBooking](https://github.com/jsilvalu/QAutomation/blob/main/Resources/PHPTRAVELSBooking.png?raw=true)